isomerpages/ogp-nyjc/pages/Joint Admissions Exercise.md

 </tr>
 </tbody>
 </table>
-<p>Bonus points are limited to a maximum of 4 points without CLEP.
-With CLEP,
+<p>Bonus points are capped at 4 points without CLEP.
+With CLEP, the maximum
-the maximum bonus points is 6 points.
-Applicants should note that if admitted to CLEP, MOE requires students to remain in the programme regardless of whether they had utilised the 2 bonus points.
+bonus points is 6.
+Applicants should note that if they are admitted to CLEP, MOE requires them to remain in the programme regardless of whether they had utilised the 2 bonus points.
 Students who fail to do so may be asked to leave the JC.</p>
 <h2>Subject Combination Information</h2>
 <p>A-level subjects can now be taken at 3 levels: H1, H2 and H3.</p>
 <ul data-tight="true" class="tight">